delta-12/VBScript-Fun/README.md

 # VBScript-Fun
-Troll losers who use Windows with VBScripts
+You know those losers who use Windows?
+Use these VBScripts to troll them!